eth-library/data-archive-models/README.md

 The project uses GitHub Actions for CI.
 The workflow automatically:
 - Sets up the Nix environment shell
+- Implements Maven dependency caching for all jobs
 - Runs schema validation tests
-- Generates Java models from JSON schemas
+- Generates Java classes from JSON schemas
-- Makes generated code available as artifacts
+- Publishes the artifact to GitHub Packages

 ## Future Goals

-- Publishing packages from JSON schemas to Maven (GitHub Package Registry)
 - Publishing packages from JSON schemas to PyPI